OKWASD/PickleTest/README.md

 # PickleTest
-We used PEP8 coding standard.
+We used PEP8 as coding standard.